 CWC’s Outdoor Education and Leadership is unique in four ways

 - Our Outdoor Education Center at Sinks Canyon with student housing

-- Focus on experential education and partnership with the NOLS
+- Focus on experiential education and partnership with the NOLS

 - Outstanding faculty

 - World class location in the foothills of the Wyoming Rockies

 As part of the program, you will have the option to spend up to one full semester taking wilderness-based courses with the NOLS.
 NOLS offers these educational expeditions at remote, pristine locations in the U.S. and abroad.
-To receive college college credit for NOLS courses, students must enroll concurrently in the appropriate corresponding course at CWC.
+To receive college credit for NOLS courses, students must enroll concurrently in the appropriate corresponding course at CWC.
 For more information on NOLS offerings visit the NOLS website.

 |Intro to Environmental Science||4|